Find a Part Now

 History

-GM redesigned their truck line for the 2nd half of 1955, but sold both designs that year; the older design became known as the 1st series, and the newer design as the 2nd Series.
+GM redesigned their truck line for the second half of 1955, but sold both designs that year; the previous design became known as the 1st Series, and the all-new design as the 2nd Series.
 Commercial trucks and various other heavy duty models were also available.
 Chevrolet and GMC named their new series independently.

-The cousins were differentiated by running gear and interiors; Chevrolet used Chevrolet engines, and GMC used GMC inline Sixes and Pontiac V8s (Oldsmobile V8s in the Heavy-Duty trucks).
+The trucks were differentiated by running gear and interiors; Chevrolet used Chevrolet engines, and GMC used GMC inline-sixes and Pontiac V8s (Oldsmobile V8s for heavy-duty trucks).

 For the first time in GM history, trucks were available with optional power steering, power brakes, and V8s.
 A column-shifted 3-speed manual transmission was standard, with an optional floor-shift-4 speed manual or Hydramatic automatic.
 The electrical system got an upgrade to 12 volts.

-The new body featured the truck industry’s first wrap-around windshield, and an optional wrap around rear window for Deluxe cab models.
+The new body featured the truck industry's first wrap-around windshield, and an optional wrap-around rear window for Deluxe cab models.
 Headlights became integrated into the fenders.
-The cab got taller, and in-cab steps replaced the running boards of previous models.
+The cab is taller in size, and in-cab steps replaced the running boards of previous models.
 A "step" between the cab and rear fender aided access to items inside the pickup bed.
 Redesigned bed fenders were carried through the next generation body that ended in 1966.

 Differences

-1955 Second Series: First year for new body style.
+1955 2nd Series - Task Force: First year for new body style.
 Fenders have single headlights and a one-piece emblem is mounted below horizontal line on fender.
 Beds are 6.5 ft (2.0 m) and 7.5 ft (2.3 m); 1955 was the only year for the mid-length 7-foot bed.
 The GMC inline-6 remained 6V for 1955 only.

-1959: Minimal changes from 1958, the most apparent was a larger and more ornate hood emblem and redesigned badging on the fenders.
+1959 - Apache: Minimal changes from 1958, the most apparent was a larger and more ornate hood emblem and redesigned badging on the fenders.
 This was the last year that the NAPCO (Northwestern Auto Parts Company) "Powr-Pak" four-wheel drive conversion could be factory ordered.
+This was the last year for the series (though the name only carried over through 1961).

 Variants